vuxcode/pr1-project-osteise/bug-list.md

 3. *SOLVED* Can I create a .js that is shared with all the question pages?
 So that I can update variables depending on how many questions the user guesses correct on.
 4. *SOLVED* How do I make the submit button run the next question?
 5. How do I replace the question box with a game over box when the user loses?
 Do I want to change what I have now?
+6. *SOLVED* The options buttons doesn't hover past question 1.
+Maybe it's because I disable and enable them after the first option is used?
+(Can I fix it with adding eventlistener to hover?) (solved by controlling the mouseover and mouseout with javascript eventlisteners.)